moeadham/fwd2cal/README.md

 Also - you're probably going to want to save your credentials from https://console.cloud.google.com/apis/credentials to: `functions/auth/google-auth-credentials.json`.

 You want to make sure your `redirect_uris` are setup correctly.
-It is a list, [0] should be the default from firebase, [1] should be `http://localhost:5001/yourappname/your-region/oauthCallback`, and [2] should be your the prod url.
+It is a list, [0] should be the default from firebase, [1] should be `http://localhost:5001/yourappname/your-region/oauthCallback`, and [2] should be the prod url.

 ## Testing